Josh Naylor Player Props: Guardians vs. Royals

 Josh Naylor At The Plate

-- Naylor has driven home a run in 31 games this year (44.3%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on seven occasions..
+- In 45.1% of his games this season, Naylor has picked up at least one RBI.
+In 14 of those games (19.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in seven contests.

-- He has scored in 20 of 70 games this year, and more than once 6 times.
+- He has scored in 21 games this season (29.6%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.